Switzerland in the Eurovision Song Contest 2019

-Switzerland participated at the Eurovision Song Contest 2019 with the song "She Got Me" written by Laurell Barker, Frazer Mac, Luca Hänni, Jon Hällgren and Lukas Hällgren.
+Switzerland was represented at the Eurovision Song Contest 2019 with the song "She Got Me" written by Laurell Barker, Frazer Mac, Luca Hänni, Jon Hällgren and Lukas Hällgren.
 The song was performed by Luca Hänni, who was internally selected by the Swiss broadcaster Swiss Broadcasting Corporation (SRG SSR) to represent the nation at the 2019 contest in Tel Aviv, Israel.
 "She Got Me" was presented to the public as the Swiss entry on 7 March 2019.

 Switzerland was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 16 May 2019.
 Performing during the show in position 4, "She Got Me" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 18 May.
 This marked the first time Switzerland managed to qualify to the final after five years since 2014.
 It was later revealed that Switzerland placed fourth out of the 18 participating countries in the semi-final with 232 points.
 In the final, Switzerland performed in position 24 and placed fourth out of the 26 participating countries, scoring 364 points.